Applying for BFI National Lottery Development funding

 Assessment criteria

-Your application will be assessed against how well it meets our six core priorities.
+Your application will be assessed against how well it meets the aims of the fund.
 We will also consider:

 • the prior work of the filmmaking team